-Can metal cooking utensils leach heavy metals into your food?
+Can metal cooking utensils leach heavy metals into food?

 What the research says

-A 2025 study in Int J Environ Health Res tested how much heavy metal transfers from common cooking utensils into different solutions.
-The researchers soaked utensils in water, acidic liquids (like vinegar and tomato juice), and salty water to mimic real cooking conditions.
+A 2025 study in Int J Environ Health Res tested metal movement from common cooking utensils into acidic, alkaline, and drinking-water solutions.
+The researchers measured aluminum, iron, nickel, and lead with ICP-MS.

 The research at a glance